News - Comments

 Escape From New York Remake

-John Carpenter and Kurt Russell film by many.
-Snake Plissken was also created
+associated with John Carpenter and Kurt Russell and Snake Plissken is an

 rather restrained in some areas, but that means that the audience get to